jamalsoueidan/react-redux-typescript/README.md

 ## Store

-Inside Store we have all the reducers that are configured for the Store.
+Inside Store folder we have all the reducers that are configured for Redux.

 ```javascript
 export interface IApplicationState {